specsolutions/specsync-for-tfs-documentation/getting-started/getting-started-cucumber.md

 ```

 The command analyses the test result file and connects the results with the scenarios to be able to associate them to Test Cases.
 You can find the created Test Run in the _Test Plans / Runs_ section of your Azure DevOps portal.

-{% hint style="info" %}
-To find more information about the available options on how to publish test results, please check the [Synchronizing automated test cases](../important-concepts/synchronizing-automated-test-cases.md) page.
-{% endhint %}